The Forerunner

 9. Or Let us go elsewhere

-11. Many mss imploring him and falling on his knees before him
+11. Many mss imploring him and kneeling before him

 12. Or began to come